$\tau$-tilting finiteness of two-point algebras II: Abstract

 \section{Abstract}

-In this paper, we explain a strategy in silting theory to discover some new minimal $\tau$-tilting infinite two-point algebras.
+In this paper, we explain a strategy on $g$-vectors to discover some new minimal $\tau$-tilting infinite two-point algebras.
 Consequently, the $\tau$-tilting finiteness of various two-point monomial algebras, including all radical cube zero cases, could be determined.
-In the process of proof, it is seen that the derived equivalence class of the Kronecker algebra contains only itself and its opposite algebra.
+Moreover, we find that the derived equivalence class of the Kronecker algebra contains only itself and its opposite algebra.